bforbesc/bforbesc/README.md

-I am a Data Scientist at the [Data Science Knowledge Center](https://www.novasbe.unl.pt/en/data-science/).
-I am also a PhD candidate in Economics and an Instructor at [Nova School of Business and Economics](https://www.novasbe.unl.pt/).
+I'm Bernardo, a Data Scientist trained as an Economist, passionate about teaching and all things data.
+I am currently working on blockchain and I’m also an AI enthusiast.

 ----